dustytrinkets/dustytrinkets/README.md

-### Hi!
+# Hi!
 I'm Laura

-I am a developer with a passion for learning, exploring and developing with new technologies.
+### I am a developer with a passion for learning, exploring and developing with new technologies.

+### Welcome to my GitHub!

 <!--
 **dustytrinkets/dustytrinkets** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.